 Security Maturity Assessment – Security compliance with industry standards is always a major focus during an assessment.
 One area an assessment will focus on is password management procedures.
 Does the Help Desk validate the requestor’s identity using security challenge questions or other means?
 Are changes or resets to enterprise application accounts passwords tracked and audited?
 Is there a self-service password management method available to users?
 These are just some of the security maturity assessment areas focused on when determining the maturity level.

-Maturity Assessment Scale
+IT Maturity Assessment Scale

 A maturity assessment has defined categories and standards.
 These categories and standards will help the assessor compare the Help Desk core areas of people, process, technology, governance, and controls against industry standards.
 All assessments will use a maturity assessment scale to rank each of these core areas and determine the level they are operating.
 Some assessments use a scale of four levels, five levels, or even up to eight levels.
 The most accepted assessment scale level of maturity in the industry is five levels.